 The Franklin Mint produced a deluxe collector's edition that's relatively valuable as well.
 This board is usually available for $500 to $600 retail and occasionally sells for $200 to $300 on eBay.

 Collectible Editions of Monopoly

 Early editions of the Monopoly games are valued by collectors.
-If you have one of these editions, you may be able to find a buyer willing to pay a premium price to add it to his collection.
+If you have one of these editions, you may be able to find a buyer willing to pay a premium price to add it to their collection.

 Vintage games include:

 - The white box and black box Monopoly games that were produced in 1934 before Parker Brothers began producing the game.
-These are extremely rare, and the ones that exist are in collectors' hands.
+These are extremely rare, and the ones that exist are already in collectors' hands.
 Only 1,000 of the white box Monopoly game were ever released.
 Many of the 7,500 copies of the black box Monopoly game were never released.